May 9, 2011

 · Served as Chair of the NPR Distribution/Interconnection Committee, and helped launch Content Depot .

-· Served on the National Radio Systems Committee of the National Association of
+· Served on the National Radio Systems Committee of the National Association of Broadcasters and the Consumer Electronics Association.

 · Was Co-founder of Jazzworks, the 24-hour jazz service used by many stations